theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/server-report-services.md

 After creating the report, you can access the Query Builder by right-clicking the *Dataset* in *Report Data* and selecting **Query...**.

+{: .box-tip }
+**Tip:** Passing the (Windows) user that runs a report on the report server or in Visual Studio is supported.
+For this, you need to set up the [web server authentication](../server/server-settings#web-server) in Xtract Universal.
+Single Sign On in SAP is also supported, see [Single Sign On]](../advanced-techniques/sap-single-sign-on).

 ### Parameterization

 Xtract Universal Designer uses [runtime parameters](../execute-and-automate-extractions/extraction-parameters) for parameterization.